El Cerrito, Richmond, San Pablo, Pinole, El.Sobrante, Hercules, Crockett, & Rodeo

 Why do people love West CoCo County?
-It’s relaxed suburban living in the East Bay, north of Berkeley and the Bay Bridge.
-Parks and open space are plentiful with family friendly intramural sports teams for youth and fitness options for adults.
+It’s a relaxed suburban living in the East Bay, north of Berkeley and the Bay Bridge.
+Parks and open spaces are plentiful with family-friendly intramural sports teams for youth and fitness options for adults.
 I particularly love Pt Richmond’s Miller/Knox Regional Shoreline and the Point Pinole Regional Shoreline.

 West CoCo County's mix of neighborhoods thriving commercial and community-focused businesses and activities make it clear why it's The East Bay's Quiet Kept Secret.